CSC207-UofT/course-project-26/phase1/design_document.md

 ## Clean Architecture

-In our project, we have different layers of clean architecture.
-AccountManager, AdminManager, BookManager, ListingManager, and
+In our project, we have different layers of clean architecture, and they follow the dependency rule of the clean architecture.
-UserManager are our usercases.
+Our source code dependencies only points inwards.
+Nothing in the inner circle can know anything at all about something in an outer circle.

-The usercase class gets the information from the Entity class and manage all the data from the Entity class or from the Entity class, then add it to the database class which stores all the information of Book, User, Listing, and Admin.
+The Account, Admin, Book, Listing and User are our entity class.
+You can access them directly from our User case classes, which are AccountManager, AdminManager, BookManager, ListingManager, and UserManager.
+The User case classes get the information from the Entity class and manage all the data from the Entity class.

+The Controller classes retrieves and store data from the database.
+For example, they take the information directly from our user, and returns information back to the User based on our Use case classes.
+We are also managing to implement a presenter class in our phase 2.

 ## Design Patterns